lanphgphm/lanphgphm.github.io/_site/README.md

 # Into the Namespaces
 Thoughts, lessons, and overall texts that I produced on the Internet.

 The name is a tribute to my favorite feature of the Linux kernel: namespace and cgroups.
-You will also see categories being displayed as C/C++ namespaces as well.
+You will also see categories being displayed in the style of C/C++ namespaces.